+The conclusions from this experimental exercise are to a large extent consistent with the conclusions coming from the axiomatic analysis.
+For a more detailed discussion we refer to the original work~\cite{god-bat-sko-fal:c:2d-abc}.

-\subsection{Proportionality and Strategic Voting}
+\section{Proportionality and Strategic Voting}

 The ABC rules that we have considered in the context of proportionality are all prone to manipulations (cf.\ \Cref{sec:strategic_voting}).
-In this section we explain that this is not a coincidence---achieving proportionality and strategy-proofness at the same time is inherently impossible.
-This impossibility was first proved by \citet{pet:prop-sp,dominikthesis} for resolute rules (rules that always return a single winning committee), even for very weak formulations of the desired axioms.
-(Earlier work by \citet{azi-gas-gud-mac-mat-wal:c:multiwinner-approval} and \citet{Janson16arxiv} already showed that certain proportional rules---such as PAV, seq-PAV, and seq-\phragmen---are not strategy-proof.)
+In this section we explain that this is not a coincidence---achieving proportionality and strategyproofness at the same time is inherently impossible.
+This impossibility was first proven by \citet{pet:prop-sp,dominikthesis} for resolute rules (rules that always return a single winning committee), even for very weak formulations of the desired axioms.
+(Earlier work by \citet{azi-gas-gud-mac-mat-wal:c:multiwinner-approval} and \citet{Janson16arxiv} already showed that certain proportional rules---such as PAV, seq-PAV, and seq-\phragmen---are not strategyproof.)

-\begin{theorem}[\citep{pet:prop-sp,dominikthesis}] Suppose $k \geq 3$, the number $n$ of voters is divisible by $k$, and $m \geq k + 1$.
-Then there exists no resolute ABC rule $\calR$ which satisfies the following three axioms: \begin{enumerate} \item weak proportionality: for each party-list election $(A, k)$ where some singleton ballot~$\{c\}$ appears at least $\nicefrac{n}{k}$ times ($|\{i \colon A(i) = \{c\}\}| \geq \nicefrac{n}{k}$), candidate $c$ must belong to the winning committee: $c \in \calR(A, k)$ \item weak efficiency: a candidate who is approved by no voter may not be part of the winning committee, unless fewer than $k$ candidates receive at least one approval. \item inclusion-strategyproofness (as defined in \Cref{sec:strategic_voting}) \footnote{This axiom can be further weakened to allow voters only to manipulate by reporting subsets of their true approval sets.} \end{enumerate} \end{theorem} \citet{KVVBE20:strategyproofness} prove a similar result for irresolute rules (i.e., when rules are allowed to output multiple tied winning committees), using cardinality-strategy\-proofness and Pareto efficiency.
+\begin{theorem}[\citet{pet:prop-sp,dominikthesis}] Suppose $k \geq 3$, the number $n$ of voters is divisible by $k$, and $m \geq k + 1$.
+Then there exists no resolute ABC rule $\calR$ which satisfies the following three axioms: \begin{enumerate} \item weak proportionality: for each party-list election $(A, k)$ where some singleton ballot~$\{c\}$ appears at least $\nicefrac{n}{k}$ times ($|\{i \colon A(i) = \{c\}\}| \geq \nicefrac{n}{k}$), candidate $c$ must belong to the winning committee, i.e., $c \in \calR(A, k)$, \item weak efficiency: a candidate who is approved by no voter may not be part of the winning committee, unless fewer than $k$ candidates receive at least one approval, \item inclusion-strategyproofness\footnote{This axiom can be further weakened to allow voters only to manipulate by reporting subsets of their true approval sets.} (as defined in \Cref{sec:strategic_voting}). \end{enumerate} \end{theorem} \citet{KVVBE20:strategyproofness} prove a similar result for irresolute rules (i.e., when rules are allowed to output multiple tied winning committees), using cardinality-strategyproofness and Pareto efficiency.
 Further, \citet{duddy2014electing} proves a related impossibility result for irresolute rules using slightly different axioms; this result also requires a form of Pareto efficiency.